My Early Computer Days (pre DOS)

 Sphere Design Flaws

-Although functionally the Sphere worked very well, there were two main problems with its design - the power distribution and the data distribution.
+Although functionally the Sphere worked very well, there were two main problems I found with its design - the power distribution and the data distribution.

-The power supply was a well regulated supply, but by the time the power was sent to the various cards using the light weight ribbon cables, the voltages were considerably lower.
+The power supply was a well regulated supply, but by the time the power was sent to the various cards using the light weight ribbon cables, even though they used multiple conductors for the heavy draws, the voltages were considerably lower.
 This caused several problems over the life of the system.

 Sphere Peripherals